NTTLimitedRD/plumbery/docs/tutorial.mongo.cluster.rst

 .. sourcecode:: bash

-    $ python -m plumbery fittings.yaml build
-    $ python -m plumbery fittings.yaml start
-    $ python -m plumbery fittings.yaml rub
+    $ python -m plumbery fittings.yaml deploy

-These commands build fittings as per the provided plan, start the server and bootstrap it.
+These commands build fittings as per the provided plan, start servers and bootstrap them.
 The last command will display the name and password used to configure the database.

 You can check status of servers like this: